Can I Reopen a Workers’ Compensation Claim in New Jersey?

 Re-opening a workers’ compensation claim in New Jersey can be difficult and often requires the help of a skilled attorney who understands the state’s legal processes and statute of limitations.

-Lynch Law Firm’s New Jersey workers’ compensation attorneys will provide you with a free, no obligation consultation to help you determine if you can re-open your workers’ compensation claim.
+Lynch Law Firm, PC’s New Jersey workers’ compensation attorneys will provide you with a free, no obligation consultation to help you determine if you can re-open your workers’ compensation claim.
 We will help you understand where your claim lies within the statute of limitations and which documents you need to re-open your claim.

 All of our services are provided on a contingency fee basis, which means we do not charge clients upfront fees to represent their claim.
 You only have to pay us if your receive benefits for your claim.